ChristianHardin/Group1_ITSC-3155/README.md

 3. Goal-setting and motivation: Allow users to set goals as well as display their progress twoards those goals as well as provide reminders and motivation

 ## Problem Statement:
+Have you seen americas obeasity rate, we are the cure

 ## Target Audience: